THE HOLLYFORD VALLEY

 The length of the valley and its remote location on the border between Fiordland and the West Coast makes access difficult, particularly to the coastal area.
 Add to this the challenges of the well named ‘Demon Trail’ alongside Lake McKerrow which climbs unevenly up and down every ridgeline.

-Hollyford Track guided walks offers helicopter and jet boat backload services making travel through the valley achievable and far more pleasant.
-Available on specific dates from October to April only.
+Hollyford Track guided walks offers helicopter and jet boat transfers making travel through the valley achievable and far more pleasant.
+Transfers operate every second day and are available on specific dates from October to April only.

-Please contact Hollyford Track guided walks for transfer dates, availability and bookings on: 03 442 3000 or email@example.com
+Please contact Hollyford Track guided walks for jet boat and helicopter transfer dates, availability and bookings on: 03 442 3000 or email@example.com